 The “Festival des Architectures Vives” is an architectural festival for the general public to discover or rediscover the historical landmarks of the city of Montpellier and the city of La Grande Motte.
-The festival also gives the opportunity to young architects from all over the world to build their first project.
+The festival also allows young architects from all over the world to build their first project.
 This year young Architects are Jeremy Germe and Chloé Thomazo.

 - Architects: Pseudonyme Architects